Precision metrology of weak measurement with thermal state pointer: II. Quantum metrology of weak measurement with thermal state pointer

-which shows the highest Fisher information of the pure Gaussian state in a \emph{standard} strategy.
-It can be seen from (\ref{bd}) that in a \emph{ standard} strategy using pure Gaussian state give higher estimate of an unknown parameter $\chi $ than thermal state.
-Therefore, using pure Gaussian state pointer in the paper can be seen as the benchmark in the \emph{standard } strategy.
+which shows the highest FI of pure Gaussian states in a standard strategy.
+It can be seen from Eq. (\ref{uuu}) that in a standard strategy using pure Gaussian states give the higher estimate of an unkown parameter $\chi $ than using thermal states.
+Therefore, the use of thermal states in weak measurement has no advantage over the use of pure states in terms of conventional measurement.
+Here we use QFI of pure states as the benchmark in the standard strategy.